 Proposals were collected via the Easychair platform.
 First, all applications submitted within the deadline were evaluated for formal eligibility by the call management.
 The eligibility criteria were specified in deliverable D10.1.
-All 3 proposals passed the eligibility test.
+Only the first proposal passed the eligibility test.
+The other one did not contain any scientific proposal.